 Make copper wind chimes

-Then I drilled a hole in the middle of each circle (okay, my larger circle actually came with the center hole already in it).
+Then I drilled a hole in the middle of each circle.
 I also drilled three holes around the center hole in the larger wood circle.
 These would be used for the hanger later on.

-Whew, the geometry lesson is over for today, and it’s time to start putting this thing together!
+With the geometry behind me, it was time to start putting this thing together!